jeziel-almeida/crud-angular-spring/crud-angular/README.md

 > ng g interface courses/model/course

+> ng g m shared/app-material #module to host all the imports of the angular material

+> ng g s courses/service/courses

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.